Learn about START-PROF pipe stress analysis software

 K=1/l

-1. Load difference between operation and cold mode should not exceed 25%
+1. Load variation between operating and cold conditions must not exceed 25%

 Inst-Ope: Δvis = Δinst - Δop = (Rinst - Rop)·l·n